WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 may cause lagging in user interactions and waste in memory space.

-To reduce the cost of copying the struct, we can aggregate the properties to a class instance which is supposed to be the storage, then implement the copy-on-write behavior on the original struct when we are mutating the contents in the storage:
+To reduce the cost of copying the struct, we can aggregate the properties into a class instance which serves as the storage, implementing the copy-on-write behavior on the original struct when mutating the contents in the storage:

 ```swift
 struct User {